eastbanctech/dob-docs/docs/dp-detailed-assignment.md

 ![Screen Shot 2021-07-09 at 2 13 03 PM -screenshot](../images/dispatch-portal/dp-detailed-assignment/assignment-details.png)

 ### Completed Assignments
-When an assignment is completed additional details are added to the Assignment details page and users are no longer allowed to cancel or reschedule the assignments.
+When an assignment is completed (resulted in DCRA Mobile Inspection App or Accela), additional details are added to the Assignment details page.
+Users can no longer cancel or reschedule the assignment.

-Completed assignments display the result of the inspection.
-The results are displayed under the column labled Accela Data and the field label Accela Resulted Status.
+Completed assignments display the result of the inspection in Accela.
+The results are displayed under the column Accela Data.

 ![Completed Assignment -screenshot](../images/dispatch-portal/dp-detailed-assignment/completed-assignment.png)

+If an inspection is resulted

 </section>
 </section>